HomeX

 Two popular dive sites in the waters of privately-owned and uninhabited Ginger Island are Ginger Steps, a plunging three-step wall with fantastic visibility, and Alice’s Wonderland where flourishing spur and groove coral reefs provide shelter to a diverse range of marine life.

 The highlight of Salt Island, meanwhile, is the wreck of the RMS Rhone which forms the island chain's only marine national park.
-The 94-metre-long Royal Mail steamer sunk during the hurricane of 1867 and large parts are still intact, including the decking, the steam engine and the propeller.
+The 94-meter-long Royal Mail steamer sunk during the hurricane of 1867 and large parts is still intact, including the decking, the steam engine and the propeller.

 Key Cay